AmokSolderer/APC/README.md

 ## Why this page?

 Basically this is a private fun project for me and some friends and it was never meant to go public.
 However, after a while I realized that the APC offers much more potential than I could handle.
-In the end designing new rules, finding good sounds and putting it all in software with the necessary polish that makes for a great new game requires a completely different skill set than building a board and doing some programming.
-Therefore I decided to go public and see if there are people out there who might have a lot of great ideas and are just lacking a basis to work on.
+I've done the necessary basics, which is the hardware and the software to run it.
+Now it's time for people thinking about new games and adding some polish to the software.
+Therefore I hope to establish a small community of people who can do that and just need a base to start from.

 ## Feedback